 Eldon and Agnes Dahl

-Raised in a family that emphasized natural health, Eldon Dahl, DNM, founded the nutraceutical company Life Choice in 1986.
+Raised in a family that emphasized natural health, Eldon Dahl, DNM, founded the nutraceutical company Life Choice in 1986 (disclosure: Life Choice occasionally advertises with us).
 He is a firm advocate for sourcing only USP pharmaceutical grade ingredients and has successfully taken on Health Canada to introduce new products to Canada.
 Eldon was named “Canadian leader” by Natural Health Products Canada in 2013.
 Eldon’s wife, Agnes is a passionate advocate of the natural health industry and as the CFO for Life Choice her energy is directed to help support the healing of people.